interborough/cunyfirst-class-enroller/README.md

 I was only able to test this using Queens College's courses and using a Queens College CUNYFirst account, so I am not sure if it will work with other CUNY colleges.
 Seeing as the CUNYFirst system is used at all CUNY schools, however, there should be no issues using this script for other CUNY schools.

 # Dependencies
-For this program to function correctly you must have Python installed, along with the selenium and playsound libaries for Python.
+For this program to function correctly you must have Python installed, along with the selenium, playsound, and keyboard libaries for Python.
 Additionally, you must install Google Chrome and ChromeDriver (for ChromeDriver, simply move the .exe to a path that you will remember in the future).

 - Download Python: https://www.python.org/downloads/
 - Install selenium: `pip install selenium`
 - Install playsound: `pip install playsound`
+- Install keyboard: `pip install keyboard`

 - Download Google Chrome: https://www.google.com/chrome/
 - Download ChromeDriver: https://chromedriver.chromium.org/

 # How to Use
 - Download and install Python, along with the other relevant dependencies as outlined above.
-- On CUNYFirst, add the class you wish to monitor and enroll in to your Enrollment Shopping Cart.
+- On CUNYFirst, add the class you wish to monitor to your Enrollment Shopping Cart.
 - Download the zip file of the cunyfirst-class-enroller Github archive, and extract it to a folder.
 - Run a terminal window in the folder that you extracted the zip file to, and enter `python enroller.py`.
 - Follow the terminal prompts for user input.